 Among these three protein powders, the best choice for those with lactose intolerance would be whey isolate as it contains the least lactose.
 However, the amount of lactose can vary with brands and you may have to try which one works best for your body.

 Kefir is a fermented milk beverage that contains cultures of bacteria like yogurt.
-This is made by adding kefir grains to animal milk and the bacteria present in it
+This is made by adding kefir grains to animal milk and the bacteria present in it help break down lactose and may be a better option for those who are lactose sensitive.

 A study involving flavored kefir showed that it significantly reduced the severity of flatulence, abdominal pain, and diarrhea symptoms.4 A moderate consumption of kefir is a good choice if you are lactose intolerant.